JoostVisser/fortune-slip-generator/README.md

 ## Getting started
 The following needs to be installed on your system:
-1. InkScape
+1. Inkscape
 2. Fonts (the default template uses Dosis, Hina Mincho and Kaushan Script)

 ### Windows installation
 #### Step 1: Install Inkscape

-InkScape needs to be installed and added to your PATH.
+Inkscape needs to be installed and added to your PATH.
 To do this:
 1. Download the latest version of Inkscape: https://inkscape.org/release/
-2. During the installation, select to add InkScape to your path
+2. During the installation, select to add Inkscape to your path

 If you get an error (such as Path being too long), you can add Inkscape directory to your PATH manually:
 - Open the start menu and search for "Edit the system environment variables"
 - Select "Environment Variables"
 - Select "Path" under "System variables" and click on "Edit"
-- Select "New" and add the path to the Inkscape directory (e.g. `C:\Program Files\Inkscape\bin`)
+- Select "New" and add the path to Inkscape's `bin` directory (e.g. `C:\Program Files\Inkscape\bin`)

 #### Step 2: Install the fonts